 As part of our efforts to minimise the impact of our activities, we laid the pipeline that carries oil and natural gas from Perdido along a route that avoids disturbing other deep-sea inhabitants.
 These included colony-pale crabs that feed on oil seeping naturally from the sea floor.

-North-east of Perdido lies the Cardamom Deep project .
-We are reducing the environmental impact of this underwater development – which is expected to start production in 2014 – by retrofitting the nearby Auger platform instead of introducing a new platform.
+North-east of Perdido lies the Cardamom project .
+We helped reduce the environmental impact of this underwater development – which started production in 2014 – by retrofitting the nearby Auger platform instead of introducing a new platform.

 The huge structures needed for deep-water production must be carefully disposed of once a field’s production comes to an end.
 We support an initiative that gives oil and gas companies the option to turn decommissioned offshore oil and gas platforms into permanent habitats for fish and other sea life.
 The so-called rigs-to-reefs programme is facilitated through a partnership of the US federal government and Gulf Coast states, including Louisiana and Texas.

 Decommissioned structures are transformed into reefs in place or divers sever them from their foundations for specially-built hoist ships to lift and move them to shallower areas.
 Marine organisms attach themselves to the structures, transforming them into artificial reefs that provide food and shelter for breeding sea life.